pkiraly/metadata-qa-api/README.md

 the tool will check.
 In this version the tool mimin SHACL constraints.

 #### Cardinality
-One can specify with this properties how many occurrences of a data elemens a record can have.
+One can specify with these constraints how many occurrences of a data element a record can have.

 ##### `minCount <number>`